AMC Theatres: Acquisition by Wanda Group (2012–2021)

 In May 2012, AMC Theatres was acquired by Chinese conglomerate Wanda Group, headquartered in Dalian, who paid $2.6 billion to acquire AMC's 5,048 screens in 347 theaters in the U.S. and Canada.
 The deal was finalized on September 4, 2012.
 The acquisition made Wanda the world's largest cinema chain.
 Wang Jianlin, CEO of Dalian Wanda Group, announced that the company would plan to spend $500 million renovating AMC locations.

 AMC Theatres had eight movie theatres in Canada.
 In July 2012, four locations were sold to Cineplex Entertainment, and two more locations were sold to Empire Theatres and later acquired by Landmark Cinemas.
 The two remaining locations have since closed.

 Gerardo I. Lopez announced his resignation as CEO of AMC in August 2015.
 Craig Ramsey was appointed as the interim CEO by the company board.
 In December 2015, AMC announced that Adam Aron would be the company's president and chief executive officer, as well as a member of the company's board of directors, beginning on January 4, 2016.

 In March 2016, AMC Theatres announced it would acquire competitor Carmike Cinemas.
 In July 2016, Carmike's management accepted a revised offer, pending regulatory and shareholder approval.
 The deal was closed on December 25, 2016, making AMC the largest cinema chain in the United States.

 On March 1, 2017, AMC Theatres CEO Adam Aron stated that the company would rebrand Carmike Cinemas locations under the AMC name; smaller locations were rebranded under the new banner AMC Classic (which repurposes trademarks associated with Carmike).
 Aron also announced a plan to rebrand its kitchen-equipped theaters as AMC Dine-In.

-In July 2017, AMC Theatres announced they would be cutting $30 million in expenses by the end of the year.
+In July 2017, AMC Theatres announced they would cut $30 million in expenses by the end of the year.
 This cost reduction would be accomplished by reducing operating hours, cutting staffing levels, and other measures.

 In September 2018, Silver Lake Partners made a $600 million investment in AMC Theatres, whose proceeds were used to repurchase approximately 32% of Wanda Group's class B common stock.
-However, the voting power of AMC's shares is structured in such a way (granting three votes per-share for each Class B share if its stake in the company is above 30%) that, even after reducing its ownership of AMC common stock to just under 50% by the end of 2019, Wanda Group continued to retain majority control over AMC's board of directors.
+However, the voting power of AMC's shares is structured in such a way (granting three votes per share for each Class B share if its stake in the company is above 30%) that, even after reducing its ownership of AMC common stock to just under 50% by the end of 2019, Wanda Group continued to retain majority control over AMC's board of directors.

 In October 2019, AMC began to offer on-demand rentals and purchases of digital film releases under the banner AMC Theatres On Demand.
 The service is tied to the company's Stubs loyalty program.